 The Stable-aware Wireless Blockchain Consensus Protocol

-In this section, we propose the stable-aware wireless blockchain consensus protocol, abbreviated as SWIB.
-We first give an overall architecture of the protocol, and then present a detailed protocol design of SWIB.
+In this section, we propose a stable-aware wireless blockchain consensus protocol, abbreviated as SWIB.
+We first give an overview of the protocol, and then present a detailed of SWIB.
+To ensure the security of the protocol, we propose an incentive and publishment mechanism and a synchronization mechanism.

-4.1 Architecture Overview
+4.1 Overview

-In this subsection, we present the preliminary design of SWIB, and describe four main components of consensus process to illustrate the protocol.
+In this subsection, we present the overview of SWIB, and describe four main stages of consensus process.

-Fig. 2 An overview of SWIB in a round r.
-At the beginning of the round, all consensus nodes are assumed to maintain a same replica of the blockchain.
-(1) Block proposer election algorithm is executed to randomly determine the block proposer for the current round; (2) verify legality of the new block, and run signature generation algorithm to vote for valid block; (3) run signature aggregation algorithm and signature recovery algorithm to finalize the block when generating the full signature.

-We design SWIB to be a protocol that adopts a random block proposer election algorithm that can prevent forks, and a new voting mechanism that combines signature aggregation with broadcasting communication protocol.
+We design SWIB to be a protocol that adopts a random block proposer election algorithm that can prevent forks.
+SWIB uses a new voting mechanism that combines signature aggregation with broadcasting communication protocol.
 In SWIB, consensus nodes can join a blockchain system by submitting Sybil-resistant-proof.
 Each node registers in the blockchain system by depositing certain amount of money, which will be stored in a virtual account.
 Only the depositor executing unpledged operation can take out the money.
 Before participating consensus, each node first obtains its private-public key pair and a main public key through a distributed key generation algorithm.
-Besides, nodes should also request the identities and public keys of other consensus nodes as well as necessary blockchain history information.
+Besides, nodes should also request the identities and public keys of other consensus nodes as well as necessary blockchain information.

+Fig. 2 An overview of SWIB in a round r.
+At the beginning of the round, all consensus nodes are assumed to maintain a same replica of the blockchain.
+(1) Block proposer election algorithm is executed to randomly determine the block proposer for the current round; (2) verify legality of the new block, and run signature generation algorithm to vote for valid block; (3) run signature aggregation algorithm and signature recovery algorithm to finalize the block when generating the full signature.

-SWIB works in a round-by round fashion.
+SWIB works in a round-by-round fashion.
 Figure 2 shows how SWIB works in a round.
 At the beginning of a consensus round, a block proposer will be randomly elected according to a secure random value.
 In general, it is not secure to allow nodes to predict who will be the block proposer in the next round.
 Thus, a randomness source is necessary to ensure that nodes cannot obtain the information of next block proposer in advance.
-SWIB adopts a distributed randomness generation scheme, which ensures that nodes can generate the same random value per round independently.
-According to the random value, a block proposer will be randomly elected at the beginning of each round through a block proposer election algorithm.
+SWIB adopts a distributed randomness generation scheme, which ensures that nodes can generate the same random value per round independently. (简略别人的东西，重点强调自己的东西)According to the random value, a block proposer will be randomly elected at the beginning of each round through a block proposer election algorithm based on nodes’ stability.
 Then, the elected block proposer will generate a block and broadcast it to other nodes.
 Nodes will vote on the validity of the block by generating partial signature through a partial signature generation method.
 Once aggregating a sufficient number of partial signature shares, consensus nodes can recover the full signature through a signature recovery method to finalize consensus round.

 In SWIB, a consensus process contains four important components that given in the following: